jaiminkatva/Demo_web_api/README.md

 many products one category (one to many). one category one product (one to one).

+for the use of multer i uploed file in this api. for uploading image you must require multer and path in your controller, i add product_image field in product table and for the use of multer i upload product image in this api/

 you must install packages for run this api is :
 1. express = npm i --save express
 2. sequelize = npm i --save sequelize